Abdullah-Ashehry/100-days-of-code/log.md

 **Today's Progress**: Today I continued Implementing sample project with Flutter.
 Today I Implemented a basic expenses calculator.

 **Thoughts**: Flutter is cool.

+### Day 26: Oct 7, Thursday.

+**Today's Progress**: Today I took a deep dive into Flutter, Learned about the widget tree, render tree and the element tree.
+I also learned about the const keyword and servral other things.
+I also added landscape support to practise media queries for my application from yesterday.

+**Thoughts**: The efficency in the rebuild of flutter is great, espically if you know what you're doing.
+Also I learned how flutter tries to get its application to 60 FPS which I think was awesowme, but I started thinking how is the support for the new Iphone with the 120 fps.